2024 Was The Year Fashion Really, Truly, Finally Fell In Love With Sports

 AdvertisementADVERTISEMENT

 The draft was in April.
 Over the summer, LVMH — the luxury conglomerate that owns Louis Vuitton, Dior, Fendi and more — put €150 million into the 2024 Olympics in Paris.
 In the fall, Formula One driver Lewis Hamilton, already a beloved menswear plate, was announced as one of the co-chairs of the 2025 Met Gala.
-All the while, athletes' impact as fashion influencers in their own right was becoming more and more undeniable.
+All the while, athletes' impact as fashion influencers in their own right was becoming undeniable.

 “The Olympics happening, brands like TikTok and Netflix investing at the same time, and female content creators getting into sports all played a huge role in bringing culture into the sporting arena,” says Eliza Huber, a senior fashion editor at Who What Wear and the founder of @f1paddockfits, which tracks the fashion of the Formula One circuit.

 As their stars continue to shine brighter and brighter, the industry is trying to keep up, working to harness the enthusiasm for these all-stars by not only dressing them but having them sit front row at shows and even walking the runway on occasion.
-In 2024, this reached fever pitch.
-Ahead, we break down the three biggest moments of the year that helped set up the intersection between fashion and sports to be bigger than ever in the new year.
+In 2024, this reached fever pitch — ahead, we break down the three biggest moments of the year that helped set up the intersection between fashion and sports to be bigger than ever in the new year.

 The Fashion Olympics